KOBAS on the Command Line¶

 All the options supplied after the image name are KOBAS options

--b dme: background; enter the species for the species of the sequences in your input file.
+-b sce: background; enter the species for the species of the sequences in your input file.

 Note